jscottsmith/react-scroll-parallax/README.md

 ```
 **Warnings:**
 1. This lib was designed to be used on `relative` or `absolute` positioned elements that scroll naturally with the page.
 If you use `fixed` positioning on either the element itself or the parent you will encounter issues.
 More on that in [troubleshooting](#troubleshooting).
 2. Scroll state and positions of elements on the page are cached for performance reasons.
 This means that if the page height changes (most likely from [images loading](#example-usage-of-context)) after `<Parallax />` components are mounted the controller won't properly determine when the elements are in view.
-To correct this you can call the `parallaxController.update()` method from any child component of the `<ParallaxProvider />` via `context`.
+To correct this you can call the `parallaxController.update()` method from any child component of the `<ParallaxProvider />` via context and the `withController()` HOC.
 More details on how here: [Parallax Controller Context](#parallax-controller-context).

 ## \<Parallax>